-CORRECT MIRROR ADJUSTMENT Proper adjustment and use of all mirrors is vital to the safe operation of the school bus in order to observe the danger zone around the bus and look for students, traffic, and other objects in this area.
+CORRECT MIRROR ADJUSTMENT

+Proper adjustment and use of all mirrors are vital to the safe operation of the school bus in order to observe the danger zone around the bus and look for students, traffic, and other objects in this area.
 You should always check each mirror before operating the school bus to obtain maximum viewing area.
-If necessary, have the mirrors
+If necessary, have the mirrors adjusted.

-OUTSIDE LEFT AND RIGHT SIDE FLAT MIRRORS
+OUTSIDE LEFT AND RIGHT-SIDE FLAT MIRRORS

-These mirrors are mounted at the left and right front corners of the bus at the side or front of the windshield.
+These mirrors are mounted at the side or front of the windshield.
 They are used to monitor traffic, check clearances and students on the sides and to the rear of the bus.
 There is a blind spot immediately below and in front of each mirror and directly in back of the rear bumper.
-The blind spot behind the bus could extend 50 to 150 feet and could extend up to 400 feet depending on the width of the bus.
+The blind spot behind the bus extends 50 to 150 feet and could extend up to 400 feet depending on the length and width of the bus.
 Ensure that the mirrors are properly adjusted so you can see:

-- □ 200 feet or 4 bus lengths behind the bus.

-- □ Along the sides of the bus.

-- The rear tires touching the ground.
+- 200 feet or 4 bus lengths behind the bus along the sides of the bus. - The rear tires touching the ground.

-OUTSIDE LEFT AND RIGHT SIDE CONVEX MIRRORS
+OUTSIDE LEFT AND RIGHT-SIDE CONVEX MIRRORS